Docky37/SendMoney/readme.md

 mentored by: Yann 'Monsieur Plus' IRRILO

-release date: July, 17th 2020
+release date: July, 22th 2020

 ### Content

-The v1.1 fix the credentials kill problem after a SQL export/import due to a character encoding trouble by replacing password VARCHAR type by BINARY(60) type in buddy table.
+The v1.2 use BigDecimal for money value (and decimal in database field.

 Previous version content:
 - Authentication that provides a Json Web Token (activity period 20 minutes).